 Curly: Lob With Face-Framing Layers

-I’m beyond obsessed with the haircut Ted Gibson just gave Tessa Thompson—it’s an absolutely brilliant long bob with face-framing layers.
+I am beyond obsessed with the haircut Ted Gibson gave Tessa Thompson here—it’s a brilliant long bob with face-framing layers.
 Curls do require a little more love to keep them looking bouncy, healthy, and touchable, so I tell my curly-haired clients to use a detangling conditioner and comb it through while in the shower.

 Look for products that will add moisture to the curl without weighing it down.
 Anything too heavy will cause the curls to fall and lose their bounce.